Stukas (film): Plot and themes

 We advance on—to defeat England!Giesen, pp. 82–84, with the German and a somewhat different translation.

 The squadron members represent a range of types and backgrounds, from various different parts of the Reich, shown united; additionally, in the flying scenes the pilots' faces are photographed with a metallic greyish cast to suggest how they have become one with their aeroplanes.

 Production and release

 Stukas was an officially commissioned film (Staatsauftragsfilm).
 Like all Ritter's films, it was meticulously prepared using storyboards in advance of shooting.
 (The storyboards survive and include a sequence not present in the film, entitled "dream dance".)
 Shooting took place at UFA in Babelsberg and around Berlin between 18 November 1940 and mid-February 1941.
 As in Ritter's previous film, Über alles in der Welt, miniatures and process photography were by Gerhard Huttula.
-In order to show the Junkers 87 in as many of its combat applications as possible, documentary footage was included.
+In order to show the Ju 87 in as many of its combat applications as possible, documentary footage was included.
 (Documentary footage from the wartime Bayreuth Festival, attended by large numbers of convalescing servicemen, was also used.)
 The film was approved for release on 25 June 1941 and premièred on 27 June at the Ufa-Palast am Zoo in Berlin.